psake/psake/README.markdown

-﻿## Welcome to psake on GitHub.
+﻿## Welcome to the psake project.

-*psake* is a build automation tool written in PowerShell.
+psake is a build automation tool written in PowerShell.
 It avoids the angle-bracket tax associated with executable XML by leveraging the PowerShell syntax in your build scripts.

 ## How to get started: